PurchasingPlatform/bowling_challenge/README.md

 - solution written in ruby
 - describe the complexity of the algorithm using Big O notation
-- additional tests for egde cases, i.e. "999" is not a valid run and the calculator should raise an exception
+- additional tests for edge cases, i.e. "999" is not a valid run and the calculator should raise an exception

 ### Running tests